JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Figure 22: Graintable resynthesis panel.*

-A single grains is characterized by a length, a playback rate, a play direction and panning.
+A single grain is characterized by a length, a playback rate, a play direction and panning.
 Each of these properties are controlled indirectly via the controls on the node strip.
 - *Length* controls the average length of a grain.
 - *Size Var* controls the randomization of this length.
 - *Overlap* controls the number of grains playing at once.
 Higher overlap, produces a smoother sound.
 - *Jitter* controls the positional randomization of the playback heads on the delay buffer.
 Increasing the *Jitter* spreads out the area over which grains are sourced.
 - *Pitch* and *Detune* work as expected, with the former controlling the average pitch and the latter controlling the pitch randomization.
-- *Reverse* controls the probability of a grain playing in reverse rather than forward.
+- *Reverse* controls the probability of a grain playing in reverse direction rather than forward.

 ## 8. Advanced Operation